matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 the ants, they would all be there.

 And you will have to trust me on that, but that is the deal.
-So we will not be holding the transaction open while we are painting, because that is time consuming.
+So we are not going to hold the transaction open while we are painting, because that is time consuming.
 So we are going to create a transaction, and we are going to run through every place.
 Right, that is the whole range.
 And apply `vector` to that.
 So we will copy them